WINNER 2021 Society of Professors of Education Outstanding Book Award

 Selected Publications of James A. Banks

 James A. Banks is the Kerry and Linda Killinger Endowed Chair in Diversity Studies Emeritus.
 He was the Founding Director of the Center for Multicultural Education at the University of Washington, Seattle, which is now the Banks Center for Educational Justice.
-Banks is a past president of the American Educational Research Association (AERA) and the National Council for the Social Studies (NCSS), a fellow of AERA, a member of the National Academy of Education, and a recipient of the Lifetime Achievement Award from the National Association for Multicultural Education (NAME).
+Banks is a member of the American Academy of Arts & Sciences, past president of the American Educational Research Association (AERA) and the National Council for the Social Studies (NCSS), a fellow of AERA, a member of the National Academy of Education, and a recipient of the Lifetime Achievement Award from the National Association for Multicultural Education (NAME).

 "Once again James A. Banks brings clarity and coherence to the ongoing debate of who is a citizen.
 In an era of rapid migration and increasing nationalist sentiments, the idea of the citizen is more important than ever.
 Banks brings together powerful scholarship and insightful analysis in a timely and significant volume."